Wright tests its 2-megawatt electric engines for passenger planes – TechCrunch

 Several of Wright’s motors would be attached to each wing of the proposed aircraft, providing at least two benefits.
 First, redundancy.
 Planes with two huge engines are designed to be capable of flying even if one fails.
 If you have six or eight engines, one failing isn’t nearly so catastrophic, and as a consequence the plane doesn’t need to carry twice as much engine as you need.
 Second is the stability and noise reduction that comes from having multiple engines that can be adjusted individually or in concert to reduce vibration and counteract turbulence.

 Right now the motor is in lab testing at sea level, and once it passes those tests (some time next year is the plan) it will be run in an altitude simulation chamber and then up at 40,000 feet for real.
-This is a long term project, but an entire industry doesn’t change overnight.
+This is a long-term project, but an entire industry doesn’t change overnight.

 Engler was emphatic about the enthusiasm and support the company has received from the likes of NASA and the military, both of which have provided considerable cash, material and expertise.
 When I brought up the idea that the company’s engine might end up in a new bombing drone, he said he was sensitive to that possibility, but that what he’s seen (and is aiming for) is much more in line with the defense department’s endless cargo and personnel flights.
 The military is a huge polluter, it turns out, and they want to change that — and cut down on how much money they spend on fuel every year as well.